 Wait a minute—you can brush your teeth with chocolate?
 Well, not exactly.
-But this recipe does use cacao nibs, which come from the same beans that are used to make chocolate.
+But this recipe uses cacao nibs, which come from the same beans used to make chocolate.

-Besides adding some great taste, cacao nibs contain compounds that can help cavities heal naturally and have probiotics and prebiotics that help to keep the right bacteria alive in the mouth.
+Besides adding great taste, cacao nibs contain compounds that can help cavities heal naturally and have probiotics and prebiotics that help keep the good bacteria alive in the mouth.

-This version of homemade toothpaste isn’t difficult to make, but it does have a lot more ingredients and steps than the basic version.
+This version of homemade toothpaste isn’t difficult to make, but it has many more ingredients and steps than the basic version.
 It also makes enough toothpaste to last for many uses.
-Still, if you think the extra effort is going to make it too difficult to keep up a good brushing routine, stick with the basic version.
+Still, stick with the basic version if you think the extra effort will make it too difficult to keep up a good brushing routine.

 Click here to get the full recipe.
-It comes from a team of experts on dental and oral health who try to break through some of the misconceptions people have about dental care.
+It comes from a team of dental and oral health experts who try to break through some misconceptions people have about dental care.

 There are probably hundreds of homemade toothpaste recipes floating around the Internet.
-But just because you find something on the Internet doesn’t mean it’s safe to use.
+But just because you find something on the Internet doesn’t mean it’s safe.

 Remember, making homemade toothpaste isn’t the same as making a casserole or cake.
 You want to be able to rely on your toothpaste to improve your dental health, so be wary of any recipes that aren’t by experts.

-Some recipes you find might include lemon juice or other acidic liquids, meant to give your toothpaste a fresh, citrusy taste.
-But you should avoid these ingredients, as well as anything else acidic when making your own toothpaste.
-Again, acidity plays a big role in tooth decay, so it has no place in a product meant to fight that decay.
+Some recipes you find might include lemon juice or other acidic liquids meant to give your toothpaste a fresh, citrusy taste.
+But you should avoid these ingredients and anything else acidic when making your own toothpaste.
+Again, acidity plays a significant role in tooth decay, so it has no place in a product meant to fight that decay.

 Essential oils are a big trend these days.
-They can have great benefits when applied to the skin or diffused in the air, but if you use them in your toothpaste, they’ll usually be in your mouth for a few minutes at a time.
+They can have significant benefits when applied to the skin or diffused in the air, but if you use them in your toothpaste, they’ll usually be in your mouth for a few minutes.
 This is a problem because essential oils have antiseptic properties.

-One thing’s for certain: fluoride can fight cavities.
+One thing’s for sure: fluoride can fight cavities.
 That’s why your dentist might offer a fluoride treatment at your next visit.
-But fluoride treatments and fluoride toothpaste are very different things, and the latter might not be as effective as some believe.
+But fluoride treatments and fluoride toothpaste are very different, and the latter might not be as effective as some belief.